Lady-in-waiting: Kingdom of Italy

 In 1861, the Italian Peninsula was united in to the Kingdom of Italy.
-The ladies-in-waiting of the Queen of Italy were headed by the Dama d'Onore, followed by the Dame di Corte, and finally the Dame di Palazzo.
+The ladies-in-waiting of the queen of Italy were headed by the Dama d'Onore, followed by the Dame di Corte, and finally the Dame di Palazzo.
 The Dama d'Onore was nominally the chief lady-in-waiting, but in practice often limited her service to state occasions; the Dame di Corte was the regular lady-in-waiting who personally attended to the queen, while the Dame di Palazzo were honorary courtiers attached to the royal palaces in particular cities, such as Florence, Turin, and so forth, and only served temporary when the queen visited the city in question: among these, only the Dame di Palazzo attached to the royal palace of the capital of Rome served more than temporary.

 Japan

-In Japan, the imperial court offices was normally reserved for members of the court aristocracy and the ladies-in-waiting or 'palace attendants' were commonly educated members of the nobility.
+In Japan, the imperial court offices were normally reserved for members of the court aristocracy and the ladies-in-waiting or 'palace attendants' were commonly educated members of the nobility.

-During the Heian period (794–1185) women could hold court offices of substantial responsibility, managing the affairs of the Emperor.
+During the Heian period (794–1185) women could hold court offices of substantial responsibility, managing the affairs of the emperor.
 Female palace attendants were employed by the Imperial Bureau of Palace Attendants from among the court aristocracy, but were required to have sufficient education in Chinese classics to be accepted.

 During the Sengoku period (1467–1603), the highest rank of a lady-in-waiting was the 'Female Assistant to the Major Counselor', who ran the affairs of the daily life of the Imperial Household.
-The second rank was Female Palace Attendant (Koto No Naishi), who acted as intermediary between the Emperor and those seeking an audience and issued his wishes in writing.
+The second rank was Female Palace Attendant (Koto No Naishi), who acted as intermediary between the emperor and those seeking an audience and issued his wishes in writing.
 Ladies-in-waiting acted as imperial secretaries and noted the events at court, visitors and gifts in the official court journals.

-In contrast to China, female palace attendants managed the palace of the imperial harem rather than eunuchs, and could hold high court offices in the Emperor's personal household.
+In contrast to China, female palace attendants managed the palace of the imperial harem rather than eunuchs, and could hold high court offices in the emperor's personal household.

-Female palace attendants were divided in two classes, which in turn had several ranks, signifying their task.
+Female palace attendants were divided into two classes, which in turn had several ranks, signifying their task.
 The first class consisted of the nyokan, or ladies-in-waiting who held court offices: naishi-kami (shoji) naishi-suke (tenji) and naishi-no-jo (shoji).
 The second class were the female palace attendants: myobu, osashi, osue and nyoju.
-The ladies-in-waiting worked as personal assistants, tending to the Emperor's wardrobe, assisting the emperor's baths, serving meals, performing and attending court rituals.
-Ladies-in-waiting could be appointed as concubines, consorts or even Empresses by the Emperor or the heir to the throne.
+The ladies-in-waiting worked as personal assistants, tending to the emperor's wardrobe, assisting the emperor's baths, serving meals, performing and attending court rituals.
+Ladies-in-waiting could be appointed as concubines, consorts or even empresses by the emperor or the heir to the throne.
 The function of a lady-in-waiting as potential concubine was abolished in 1924.